oslokommune/okctl-upgrade/gists/helm-component-extraction/externaldns/README.md

 1. Edit the relevant `cluster.yaml` file and set `integrations.externalDNS` to `false`.
 If all integrations are commented out showing default values you need to uncomment the entire `integrations` section to avoid nil references.
 2. Run `okctl apply cluster -f cluster.yaml` to apply the changes.
+3. Run `kubectl --namespace=kube-system delete deployments.apps external-dns`.
+This will delete the deployment and the associated pods.

 ## Installation